Bingham LCAC was formed in 1982 and has produced Olympic, National, Regional and County level archers.

 The original Able-Bodied/Disabled shoot changed over time to become Bingham’s Open Western and Club Championships and it continues to the present day, one of two regular competitions the club hosts.
 The other being our Open Spring Western, which for many years was a two-way longbow shoot, only opening out to other disciplines over the last few years.
 Since the pandemic we have had to cancel both shoots, for a variety of reasons, but we are always hopeful that they will be resurrected in the future.

 The club has had considerable success at National Level winning the National Indoor team trophy on several occasions ~ in fact when the old trophy had no room for any more names we were allowed to retain it in perpetuity as not only did we win it that year but also our name was on it more than any other club.
 We have yet to win the new trophy but keep hoping we will have a squad capable of doing so in the future.

 In 2012 we were designated a Community Specialist Club, one of the first to be given this status.
 This recognised our work in taking archery out into the community and giving people an opportunity to experience a sport they might not otherwise have thought about.
 We run have-a-go sessions several times a year as well as running sessions for beavers, cubs, scouts, brownies, guides, Round Table, Church groups, disabled groups and many more.
 This work has been aided over the last twelve months by generous grants from both Sport England and the Nottinghamshire Legacy Fund.
 This accreditation was reconfirmed in 2016 when we were also recognised as a Specialist Young Peoples Club.

-At present we have five Nationally Accredited coaches, Les, mentioned above, Simon Barnicott, Gary Sheriston and Lukas Burton, who, aided by experienced archers, aim to support the development of our existing archers as well as introduce people to the sport for the first time through regular beginners courses.
+At present we have four Nationally Accredited coaches, Les, mentioned above, Simon Barnicott, Gary Sheriston and Lukas Burton, who, aided by experienced archers, aim to support the development of our existing archers as well as introduce people to the sport for the first time through regular beginners courses.
 We are hoping that we will be able to train some archers up to become coaches in the near future.